webpro-nl/knip/packages/docs/src/content/docs/reference/configuration.md

 }
 ```

-(It is recommended to use JSONC over JSON so that you can use comments and trailing commas.)
+Use JSONC if you want to use comments and/or trailing commas.

 ## Types